Home > Europe > Belgium > One Day in Bruges, Belgium

 Walking Around Bruges

-The best way to explore Bruges is on foot, and every place I mention in this guide was easily reached by walking.
-The city’s compact size and pedestrian-friendly streets make it ideal for sightseeing.
-However, if you prefer not to walk during your day in Bruges, there are other ways to get around.
+The best way to explore Bruges is on foot, and every place I mention in this guide was easy to reach by walking.
+The city is compact, scenic, and very pedestrian-friendly, which makes it ideal for a one day in Bruges itinerary.

 Pedestrians Walking Around Bruges